hicksjduk/countdown-go/README.md

      and then (crucially) closes the channel.
     * Returns the channel.

-This behaves as a generator, generating data values on demand, is a consequence of the fact that when an attempt is made to insert a value in a channel, the attempt blocks if the channel is unbuffered, or its buffer is full, and nothing is waiting to retrieve a value from the channel.
+This behaves as a generator, generating data values only on demand, because when an attempt is made to insert a value in a channel, the attempt blocks if the channel is unbuffered, or its buffer is full, and nothing is waiting to retrieve a value from the channel.
 This block remains until a retrieval request is made.